 (a) Data shall be presented as simple averages of daily observations over the previous quarter (i.e., the average is calculated over a period of 90 days).

-A bank shall publish the number of data points used in calculating the average figures in template.
-The simple average shall be calculated on daily observations over the previous quarters.
-For most data items, both un-weighted and weighted values of the LCR components shall be disclosed as given in the disclosure format.
+(b) For most data items, both un-weighted and weighted values of the LCR components shall be disclosed as given in the disclosure template.
 The un-weighted value of inflows and outflows shall be calculated as the outstanding balances of various categories or types of liabilities, off balance sheet items or contractual receivables.
 The weighted value of HQLA shall be calculated as the value after haircuts are applied.
 The weighted value for inflows and outflows shall be calculated as the value after the inflow and outflow rates are applied.
-Total HQLA and total net cash outflows shall be disclosed as the adjusted value, where the adjusted value of HQLA is the value of total

-HQLA after the application of both haircuts and any applicable caps on Level 2B and Level 2 assets as indicated in this framework.
+Total HQLA and total net cash outflows shall be disclosed as the adjusted value, where the adjusted value of HQLA is the value of total HQLA after the application of both haircuts and any applicable caps on Level 2B and Level 2 assets as indicated in this framework.
 The adjusted value of net cash outflows is to be calculated after the cap on inflows is applied, if applicable.

-(b) A bank shall provide sufficient qualitative discussion around the LCR to facilitate understanding of the results and data provided.
+(c) In addition to the above disclosure, a bank shall provide sufficient qualitative discussion around the LCR to facilitate understanding of the results and data provided.
 For example, where significant to the LCR, a bank could discuss: